-Centralized Management - the Include File
+Centralized Management

 The Secure Console Port Server SSH allows centralized management through the use of a Master pslave.conf file.
 Administrators should consider this approach to configure multiple Secure Console Port Server SSH.
 Using this feature, each unit has a simplified pslave.conf file where a Master include file is cited.
 This common configuration file contains information for all units, properly divided in separate sections, and would be stored on one central server.
-This file, in our example shown in Figure 22: Example of Centralized Management, is /etc/ portslave/TScommon.conf.
+This file, in our example shown in the following figure , is

+/etc/portslave/TScommon.conf.
 It must be downloaded to each Secure Console Port Server SSH.